Our Executive Officers

 Vice President & Treasurer

-George has almost thirty years of Compliance experience in the securities and financial advisory industry.
+George has over thirty years of Compliance experience in the securities and financial advisory industry.
 He holds a Bachelors degree from DePaul University and a MBA from the University of Notre Dame.
 George holds securities registrations 7, 24, 53 and 66.

 George is a co-founder of the Alyssa Alvin Foundation for Hope located in Geneva, IL.
 With his background in financial services, regulation and compliance, he is eager to move the Foundation forward in achieving its goals and fulfilling its mission.
 George will also be dedicated to the maintenance of the Foundation website and honor gift requests of young adult cancer patients.
 George believes that he is honoring God’s plan to bring joy to others in Alyssa’s memory.

 Denise has over 25 years of Healthcare Industry and 6 years of Project Management experience.
 She holds a Bachelor of Arts degree from Northeastern Illinois University.

 Denise enjoys establishing collaborative relationships with a broad range of personalities and cultures and assimilating effortlessly into a variety of business environments.
 She is imaginative, personable, and articulate with strong written and verbal communication skills.

 Denise’s goal is to bring love, joy, peace, value and hope to young adult patients.
 She is committed to being a part of the Alyssa Alvin Foundation for Hope Team.

 Vince graduated from Northern Illinois University in DeKalb, IL in 2014 where he studied Chemistry and Biology.
 Vince has worked as a Nuclear Operator in a nuclear plant near Rochester, NY.
 He also has worked on an undergraduate chemical research program and plans to use his skills to develop health products to raise funds for AAFH.